awslabs/cloudfront-hosting-toolkit/docs/src/content/docs/features/instant-deployment.md

 - **Automated Deployment Pipeline**: Leverages AWS CodePipeline for a streamlined deployment process.
 - **Quick Updates**: Changes are reflected on your live site within minutes of pushing code.
-- **Automatic Cache Invalidation**: Ensures visitors always see the latest version of your site.
-- **Versioned Deployments**: Each deployment creates a new version, allowing for easy rollbacks if needed.
+- **Versioned Deployments**: Each deployment creates a new version in a separate S3 folder.
+- **Atomic Updates**: Ensures all users see the new version, never a mix of old and new version.
+- **No Cache Invalidation Required**: CloudFront Function redirects requests to the new folder in S3.

 ## How It Works